hallzy/dotfiles/README.md

   This includes my .vimrc file which is a heavily  modified version of the .vimrc file from [mscoutermarsh](https://github.com/mscoutermarsh)

-  I also recommend remapping the caps lock key to esc, since the escape key is used quite frequently using vim, or remembering that ctrl+\[ is is recognized as the escape key (this may be a better option for virtual machines, or windows users as remapping keys in windows or with a vm is a little annoying.
+  I also recommend remapping the caps lock key to <esc>, since the escape key is used quite frequently using vim, or remembering that ctrl+\[ is is recognized as the escape key (this may be a better option for virtual machines, or windows users as remapping keys in windows or with a virtual machine is a little annoying.
 Remapping keys in Ubuntu for example, is much easier).

 ###.bashrc
   My .bashrc started as the default that came with Ubuntu, and still has most of the original stuff.
 I have added a few things though, which I will make note of
 here:
   * I have a sendtext command which uses an external service and the curl program to send a text message.
-  * I have a downloadMusic command which uses youtube-dl to download audio of youtube videos
+  * I have a downloadMusic command which uses youtube-dl to download audio of Youtube videos
   * Environment Variables for the location of my REPOS directories, and my dotfiles repo ($REPOS and $dotfiles respectively)
   * crtime() function that find the creation time of a file